Training Courses

 29 – 30 October (Shuttleworth, Bedfordshire)

-This course is held over two days, with the first day on-line and the second in the field.
-It is aimed at researchers and others who want to gain a perspective of how their local field experimental sites and their results fit into the current picture of soil variation at UK and, in particular global scales.
-It includes introductory, technical and practical on-line sessions, followed on day two by a field visit to two contrasting soil profiles where you will apply the classification methods learnt on day one.
+This online course is held over two days and is aimed at researchers and others who want to gain a perspective of how their local field experimental sites and their results fit into the current picture of soil variation at UK and, in particular global scales.

 Delegates will receive a comprehensive course manual detailing the techniques for classifying soil types using a global classification system, copies of the Soil Survey Field Manual, and The Fragile Skin: Soil Landscapes of the UK, a X10 hand lens for magnifying soil features and soil classification recording cards for your future use.